 In October 2016, we entered into a license agreement with AstraZeneca (the AZ License Agreement), pursuant to which AstraZeneca granted us exclusive global rights for the purpose of developing and commercializing AZD7986 (renamed brensocatib).
 In consideration of the licenses and other rights granted by AstraZeneca, we made an upfront payment of \$30.0 million in late October 2016.
 In December 2020, we incurred a \$12.5 million milestone payment obligation upon the first dosing in a Phase 3 clinical trial of brensocatib.
-We are obligated to make a series of additional contingent milestone payments to AstraZeneca totaling up to \$72.5 million upon the achievement of clinical development and regulatory filing milestones.
+Upon the earlier of our notification to AstraZeneca that we intend to file an NDA or releasing an official public statement that we intend to file an NDA, we will owe AstraZeneca an additional \$12.5 million.
+Subsequent to this milestone, we are also obligated to make a series of additional contingent milestone payments totaling up to an additional \$60.0 million upon the achievement of regulatory filing milestones.
 If we elect to develop brensocatib for a second indication, we will be obligated to make an additional series of contingent milestone payments totaling up to \$42.5 million, the first of which occurs at the initiation of a Phase 3 trial in the additional indication.
 We are not obligated to make any additional milestone payments for additional indications.
 In addition, we have agreed to pay AstraZeneca tiered royalties ranging from a high single-digit to mid-teens on net sales of any approved product based on brensocatib and one additional payment of \$35.0 million upon the first achievement of \$1 billion in annual net sales.
 The AZ License Agreement provides AstraZeneca with the option to negotiate a future agreement with us for commercialization of brensocatib in chronic obstructive pulmonary disease or asthma.
 If we fail to comply with our obligations under our agreements with AstraZeneca (including, among other things, if we fail to use commercially reasonable efforts to develop and commercialize a product based on brensocatib, or we are subject to a bankruptcy or insolvency), AstraZeneca would have the right to terminate the license.